elukuro/elukuro/README.md

   - Machine Learning
   - Typescript
   - Typing with 10 fingers (target > 90 WPM)

-👯 I’m looking to collaborate on
-  - open source project

 📫 How to reach me:
   - site: [goheru](http://goheru.com)